GittysHub/LPlate/README.md

 - **Enhanced instructor cards** with large profile pictures, prominent pricing, and optimized information hierarchy
 - **Horizontal instructor carousel** with 295px uniform cards and smooth scrolling
 - **Modern card designs** with shadows, hover effects, and optimized spacing
+- **Professional instructor profiles** with large profile pictures, integrated info bars, and comprehensive details
+- **Smart content management** with truncated About sections and expandable "Read more" functionality
+- **Multi-language support** allowing instructors to specify up to 3 teaching languages
+- **Elegant share functionality** with pill-shaped buttons and URL copying
 - **Hamburger menu navigation** with role-based dropdown menus
 - **Enhanced search bar** with real-time postcode formatting and Enter key support
 - **3-step journey visualization** with animated icons and connecting arrows